dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/04-Sept-2023/product-docs-summer-rn.md

 	You can reach us most directly by opening a pull request or issue in [our repo](https://github.com/dbt-labs/docs.getdbt.com) or reaching out in the dbt community Slack channel [#dbt-product-docs](https://getdbt.slack.com/archives/C0441GSRU04)).

-* The docs site now collapses sections you’re not currently looking at.
+* Added the ability to collapse sections you’re not currently looking at.
 There were quite a few people who wanted this, and it bugged us too, so we were happy to get this shipped!
 * Introduced the idea of [“Trusted” adapters](/docs/supported-data-platforms#types-of-adapters).

 ## ☁ Cloud projects